 The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of it's annual payments to charity - using the IRS §7520 interest rate, which is released each month.
 Since the IRS §7520 interest rate remains at all-time historic low levels (1.0% for October 2021), the resulting year 1 charitable tax deductions from iCLATs are extremely large!
 Use the iCLAT Calculator Tool to instantly determine the IMMEDIATE charitable tax deduction and tax savings that a particular iCLAT can generate for you, your clients, or your donors.

 4 REASONS WHY:

 The IRS 7520 interest rate remains at historically low levels (the rate is only 1.0% for October 2021).
 The extremely low discount rates are what allow iCLATs to generate such large IMMEDIATE charitable income tax deductions (and resulting tax savings) in the current year.

-As a result of the DOUBLING OF THE STANDARD DEDUCTION, which went into effect on Jan 1, 2018, it is now harder than ever to receive any income tax savings from charitable gifts under $12,500/yr. for single persons and $25,000/yr. married persons.
+As a result of the recent DOUBLING OF THE STANDARD DEDUCTION, it is now harder than ever to receive any income tax savings from charitable gifts under $12,500/yr. for single persons and $25,000/yr. married persons.

-The overall limitation on itemized deduction for high income individuals, the so-called "Pease Limitation", was suspended on January 1, 2018.
-As a result, an iCLAT's large accelerated charitable deduction will produce greater income tax savings now compared to 2017 and prior years.
+The prior overall limitation on itemized deductions for high-income individuals, the so-called "Pease Limitation," is currently suspended (until December 31, 2025).
+As a result, an iCLAT's large immediate charitable deduction will produce significantly more income tax savings now in comparison to prior years.